ivotron/popper2-paper/paper.md

 It uses various Linux kernel features like namespaces and cgroups to segregate processes so that they can run independently.
 It provides state of the art isolation guarantees and makes it easy to build, deploy, and run applications using containers following the OCI (Open Container Initiative) [@oci] specifications.
 However, it was not designed for use in multi-user HPC environments and also has significant security issues [@yasrab2018mitigating], which might enable a user inside a Docker container to have root access to the host systems network, filesystem, processes, etc. thus making it unsuitable for use in HPC systems.
-Also, Docker uses cgroups [@rosen2013resource] to isolate containers, which conflicts with the SLURM scheduler since it also uses cgroups to allocate resources to jobs and enforce limits [@brayford2019deploying].
+Also, Docker uses cgroups [@rosen2013resource] to isolate containers, which conflicts with the Slurm scheduler since it also uses cgroups to allocate resources to jobs and enforce limits [@brayford2019deploying].

 ### **Singularity**